ypei1/ypei1.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Economics at the [Universtity of Houston](https://www.uh.edu/class/economics/).
-I am interested in topics related to International economies, Spatial economics, Econometrics, and China economy.
+I am interested in topics related to International economies, Spatial economics, Econometrics, and Chinese economy.
 I am from [Hefei, Anhui, China](https://goo.gl/maps/nFJeT9D8u1xQcx4Z7)

 Here is my <a href="/files/YANGPEI_cv.pdf">CV</a>  and  <a href="/files/YANGPEI_RS.pdf">Research Statement</a>.